Words & Music by Scott Goodfellow

-My upper “goal” in those days, was to move to Toronto and win a coveted Record Contract, based on the demo tracks included on this page.
-I had hoped to record these demos “for real”; in a dedicated studio with real musicians and release them with the help of the Record Company, to ultimately then be played on the Radio… just like Billy Joel.
+My upper “goal” in the '80s, was to move to Toronto from the west, and "win" a coveted Recording Contract, based on the demo tracks included on this page.
+I had hoped to record these demos “for real”; in a dedicated studio with real musicians and release them with the help of the Record Company, to ultimately then be played on the Radio… just like Billy Joel and Elton John.

-It all seemed totally doable at the time… because as it turned out, I was coming up through a "golden age" - a time when music had "scarcity" and even "purpose".
+Still, it all seemed financially rational at the time, back in the day… but timing is everything because as it turned out, I was "coming up" through a "golden age" - a time when there was more of a "craft" to Songwriting, music had actual "scarcity" and even (dare I say it) a sense of "purpose".

-Eventually the Big Day arrived; I was offered an actual Record Contract.
+Eventually the Big Day did arrive; I was offered an actual Record Contract.
 I was there in the Toronto office of the Record Company and I had read over the fine print in their contract.
 I asked how I was ever going to pay back the cost of recording, touring and promotion from the few pennies per dollar stated in the contract.
 He pointed to a pile of paper on his desk and flatly answered; “there are so many more behind you; you either take or leave it”.
 I left it.
+It's hard to argue if that decision was correct, because things are so much better now, equally worse, and very different.

 By then Robin King at Sheridan College had introduced me to the Internet.
 No one else I knew had even heard about the internet at that point in the early 80's, and I thought I was in on a secret (!)
 When I saw this David Bowie interview in 2000, he confirmed enough for me back then to think that artistic independence was achievable on the Internet.
 Independence was definitely the primary reason GoodMedia was built for… and David Bowie, well, he was awesome… and is still missed.

-So instead of recording songs every day, the goal of GoodMedia gradually had to evolve into building the machines and network infrastructure to independently distribute and sell my own tracks world wide from a Toronto data center, using my own rack of server machines.
+So instead of recording songs every day, the business goal of my little recording company; GoodMedia gradually had to evolve into building the machines and network infrastructure to independently distribute and sell my own tracks world wide from a Toronto data center, using my own rack of server machines.

-Toward that end result, GoodMedia has a huge capacity, but also then; the very same technology has enabled us all to share music files for free… and end all "scarcity".
+Toward that end result, GoodMedia has a huge capacity, but also then; the very same technology has enabled us all to share music files for free… to end all "scarcity"; pretty much overnight, and forever; no way to ever put the streaming genie back in the bottlle....

-There are even plugins to simulate the dreaded tape hiss and saturation of the tape recorders that people used.
+There are even plugins to simulate the dreaded tape hiss and saturation of the tape recorders that every "pre-digital" artist used.

 I now have the processing power and technical freedom to record anything that I can possibly think of, and so too of course, does everyone else, all over the world…

-Music is now a commodity; Spotify, Apple and the like, now offer over 75 million songs available to stream anytime, from anywhere, and as many times as you want.
+Music is a commodity; Spotify, Apple and the like, now offer over one hundred million songs available to stream anytime, from anywhere, and as many times as you want, with basically zero effort.

 1982 was my graduate year at Grant MacEwan University, in Edmonton, Alberta.
 This was the first year the school offered an 8 track recording course, and the new faculty needed functional bands to test out their shiny new equipment… so I saw an opportunity to start a temporary “pick up band” from the very best players in the school, and since I couldn’t play Billy Joel songs anymore, I wrote and recorded my own charts for this band…